SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### file system

-The file system is the method/system/whatever that controls/specifies how {{c1::data is organized within a partition}}
-A flat file system is a file system with no {{c1::subdirectories}}
-Most *nix file systems are case-sensitive, but the apple ones (AFS/HFS+) are not; furthermore, windows is not case-sensitive.
+The file system is the method/system/whatever that controls/specifies how ⟮c1;data is organized within a partition⟯ A flat file system is a file system with no ⟮c1;subdirectories⟯ Most *nix file systems are case-sensitive, but the apple ones (AFS/HFS+) are not; furthermore, windows is not case-sensitive.
 Even non-case-sensitive file systems are almost always case-preserving. fsck checks/repairs a linux filesystem.